seanreillyesq/seanreillyesq.github.io/_posts/2015-01-03-day-one-journal.markdown

 Many of my daily journals I will publish to my website, some I will keep private.

-So this is day 1 using [Day One] (http://dayoneapp.com).
+So this is day 1 using <a href="http://dayoneapp.com" target="_blank" rel="nofollow"> Day One</a>.

 I chose Day One after finding it on the App Store looking for apps that supported markdown as I have just converted my personal website from Wordpress to Jekyll Static Site Generator (I intend to write a blog post on this move and my reasons for it within the next few days).

-Further more I found that there is a [Jekyll-DayOne](https://github.com/jverkoey/jekyll-dayone) plugin from Jeff Verkoeyen and frankly [his blog](http://blog.jeffverkoeyen.com/) looks excellent.
+Further more I found that there is a <a href="https://github.com/jverkoey/jekyll-dayone" target="_blank" rel="nofollow"> Jekyll-DayOne</a> plugin from Jeff Verkoeyen and frankly <a href="http://blog.jeffverkoeyen.com" target="_blank" rel="nofollow">his blog</a> looks excellent.
 But I don't intend to set this up yet.

 Anyway I am currently just trying out the Day One app on my iPhone whilst my wife,  Nicole, has her first ever go of Minecraft with our two boys (massive Minecraft fans) something she promised to do for a while.
 Well done Nicole, you survived the first night!